foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab1.rst

 Select Build Project from the Project drop-down menu in the MetaWare IDE main menu or click the icon
 |icon2|
 .
 In the middle of the MetaWare IDE main interface, select the Console tab to view the logs during compilation.
-When the message 'Finished building target: demo.elf' appears, the compilation is successful, and the compiled executable file demo.elf can be seen in the Project Exporer on the left side of the MetaWare IDE main interface, as shown in the following figure(figure5).
+When the message 'Finished building target: demo.elf' appears, the compilation is successful, and the compiled executable file demo.elf can be seen in the Project Explorer on the left side of the MetaWare IDE main interface, as shown in the following figure(figure5).

 |figure5|